cellistigs/Branch_Bound/docs/index.md

 `<a href="https://travis-ci.org/<owner name>/<repo name>"><img alt="Build Status" src="https://travis-ci.org/<owner name>/<repo name>.svg?branch=master"></a>`

 #### Continuous integration rules of thumb ####
-* Setup email settings to notify you of faulty builds.
+* Setup email settings to notify you of failed builds.
 * For responsive build checks, reduce computation necessary for unit tests.
-* Long time-scale method/algorithm validation is likely best done outside a continuous integration framework.
+* Long time-scale method/algorithm validation is likely best done outside of a continuous integration framework.

-Hopefully, this template repo can serve as a nice launch point for projects incorporating some of the features listed above.
-Feel free to get in touch with me at [srb2201@columbia.edu](#) for clarification or with feedback of any sort.
+Hopefully, this template repo can serve as a launch point for projects incorporating some of the features listed above.
+Feel free to get in touch with me at [srb2201@columbia.edu](#) for clarification or feedback.

 Sean Bittner \\
 April 11, 2019